100% Love (2012 film): Plot

 A depressed Rahul returns to India.
 Unable to bear seeing his son so despondent, his father meets Anu.
 She abuses him for recommending his son's love and accidentally slaps both Rahul and his father.
 That night, Rahul's father dies of a heart attack and after the cremation of his father, Rahul gets shattered and blames himself for his father's death, thinking that the death was caused due to sharing his feelings with Anu.
 In order to help lighten Rahul's mood, Abhi takes him to his village for his marriage.
 Anu happens to be the girl Abhi is to marry, so Rahul learns that his colleague is marrying his friend.
 Though Rahul and Anu pretended to be unknown to each other for the slapping incident and therefore, Rahul starts avoiding Anu.
 After learning about Rahul's father's death from Abhi, Anu brokes down in tears blaming herself responsible for his father's death.
 Abhi narrates about Anu to Rahul.
-A few years ago, their grandfather's (Biswajit Chakraborty) thought of getting them married early, but was put aside because Abhi and Anu left the house to seek their own identities.
+A few years ago, their grandfather's thought of getting them married early, but was put aside because Abhi and Anu left the house to seek their own identities.
 This had aggravated the grandfather.

 After a couple of years, the parents of Anu and Abhi decide to have them marry to appease their grandfather.
 Rahul feels at home with Abhi's loving family and feels happy.
 But suddenly Soniya, Abhi's little sister, falls in love with Rahul.
 Anu gets jealous and realises that she does indeed love Rahul.
 When Rahul saves the family from a bunch of goons, Abhi and Anu's grandfather accepts him into the family.
 Anu asks Rahul to forgive her as she feels guilty about slapping Rahul's father as she blames herself responsible for his death.
 Eventually, Rahul does and Tells her it's not her fault he died due to massive heart attack, after this they start talking.